Tomorrow morning Liberians go to the polls for the second time since the end of the civil war in 2003.

 16 presidential candidates are running for the executive post.
 But the two main contenders are Ellen Johnson-Sirleaf and William Tubman (both Harvard graduates). (eh, couldn’t resist plugging that in).
 Senatorial and legislative seats are also up for grabs in this election.

 Hon.
-Amara Konneh, Liberia’s of and Economic Affairs
+Amara Konneh, Liberia’s Minister of Planning and Economic Affairs

 After claiming independence from the American Colonization Society in 1847, it sometimes seems that modern Liberia is battling to re-claim its independence from being an “NGO Republic”.